 - Spoon evenly into the lined baking tin.

-- Place in the oven on the middle shelf and leave for approximately one hour or until cooked through.
-Don’t be tempted to open the oven for at least an hour so that it will rise evenly.
+- Place in the oven on the middle shelf and leave for about 45 minutes until cooked through.
 Test by piercing it carefully with a piece of spaghetti or a fine skewer – if it comes out clean it’s ready.
 If not, leave for another few minutes.

 - Once cooked, remove from the oven and leave to cool on a wire rack.
 Carefully turn the cake out of the tin and then cut into squares like you would cut a brownie tray bake.